DataDog/hiring-engineers/answers.md

 - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 ![timeboard](./screenshots/create_timeboard.png)

+Once this is created, access the Dashboard from your Dashboard List in the UI:

+- Set the Timeboard's timeframe to the past 5 minutes
+- Take a snapshot of this graph and use the @ notation to send it to yourself.
+- Bonus Question: What is the Anomaly graph displaying?